Sam Walker (rugby league): 2021

 On 27 February, Walker played in the Sydney Roosters’ pre-season trial win over the Canberra Raiders, scoring a try.
 He began the 2021 season playing for North Sydney, the Roosters' NSW Cup feeder team.

-In round 4 of the 2021 NRL season, Walker made his first-grade debut for the Sydney Roosters against the New Zealand Warriors at the Sydney Cricket Ground, assisting a try and scoring a conversion as his side won 32–12.
+In round 4 of the 2021 NRL season, following an injury to Roosters halfback Luke Keary, Walker made his first-grade debut for the Sydney Roosters against the New Zealand Warriors at the Sydney Cricket Ground, assisting a try and scoring a conversion as his side won 32–12.
 The following week, he scored his first try in the NRL and set up three others in a pivotal performance as the Roosters went from being 4–18 down to the Cronulla-Sutherland Sharks, to mounting a comeback to win 26–18.

 In round 14, Walker kicked the winning field goal as the Sydney Roosters defeated the Gold Coast Titans 35–34.

 In round 17, with just under 20 seconds left to play, Walker bizarrely ran 90 metres in the opposite direction before running over the sideline as the Sydney Roosters defeated Canterbury-Bankstown 22–16.

+In round 22, Walker kicked the match winning field against the Brisbane Broncos at Suncorp Stadium.
+The following week, in round 23, Walker was benched, with Lachlan Lam starting at halfback instead.
+Walker came off the bench and scored a try in the 40-22 win v the Dragons.
+Walker returned to the starting side the following week in round 24 against the Rabbitohs but lost 54-12.
+Walker was then once again benched for the rest of the season with Drew Hutchison and Lam preferred in the halves.

 In week 1 of the finals, against the Gold Coast Titans, Walker kicked the winning field goal in the 77th minute of the game, as the Roosters went on to win the match 25–24.

 On 27 September, Walker was named Dally M Rookie of the year.